windingtheropes/coolio/README.md

 Simpler IO features for C# console applications.

 # Features
-Coolio includes a few features, based off the two base concepts:
+Coolio includes a few features, listed below:

 ## print(message, type)
 print prints text to the screen using ``` Console.WriteLine ``` and ``` Console.Write ```.